-Many people honor or memorialize a loved one with gifts to Beth Israel Center.
+Many people honor and memorialize loved ones and support our special events and our overall mission with gifts to Beth Israel Center.
+Every gift makes what we do here possible.
 To make a donation, send a check in any amount with a note indicating whom your donation is honoring or memorializing (if applicable) and the fund you're choosing to support to: 1406 Mound Street, Madison, WI 53711.
 You may choose a specific fund from the list below, or you may simply make a donation to Beth Israel Center and your donation will be placed in our General Fund.

 You may also donate stock.
 Click here for instructions.

 Members: Click here to donate now.

 Our member portal (ChaverWeb) allows members to select a fund to direct your donation to and connects your transaction directly to your account.

 Any donor — member or not — can use this button to make an immediate online donation: